atick-faisal/label-studio/docs/source/templates/pdf_classification.md

 ### Input data

-Label Studio does not support labeling PDF-formatted files directly.
+Annotation Hub does not support labeling PDF-formatted files directly.
 You should use the `embed` tag inside of your data for pdf loading:

 ```
 {